Single View Refractive Index Tomography with Neural Fields: Inverse: Estimating a Refractive Field

 Here, $\gamma(\mathbf{x})$ is a positional encoding layer mapping an input coordinate to a set of Fourier basis functions \cite{tancik2020fourier} with exponentially-increasing frequencies:

-It has been shown that adding this positional encoding allows the MLP to fit continuous fields with high spatial frequencies as the degree $L$ is increased \cite{tancik2020fourier}.
-We have found empirically that a positional encoding degree of $L=4$ is suitable for naturally smooth refractive fields.
+Adding this positional encoding allows the MLP to fit continuous fields with higher spatial frequencies as the degree $L$ is increased \cite{tancik2020fourier}.
+We find empirically that a degree of $L=4$ is suitable for naturally smooth refractive fields.